Dobiasd/yo_dawg_ml_model_architecture/README.md

 [license]: LICENSE

-**Disclaimer: This is just a fun experiment, I conducted for my own curiosity and entertainment.
+**Disclaimer: This is just a fun experiment, I conducted for my curiosity and entertainment.
 It's not intended to be useful for anything else.**

 # Yo-dawg-ml-model architecture